-Preparation of the consolidated financial statements Yearly period ended on 31 December 2019 and statement of compliance of LAR ESPAÑA REAL ESTATE SOCIMI, S.A.
+Preparation of accounts and management report for 2019 and statement of compliance of LAR ESPAÑA REAL ESTATE SOCIMI, S.A.

-At their meeting held on 13 February 2020, pursuant to the requirements of Article 253 of the Revised Spanish Companies Act and Article 37 of the Spanish Code of Commerce, the Directors of Lar España Real Estate SOCIMI, S.A. (hereinafter the "Company" or "Lar España") drew up the consolidated financial statements and consolidated management report for the period ended 31 December 2019.
-The consolidated financial statements comprise the adjoined documents that precede this writ and are labelled on the adjoined folios of ordinary paper.
+At their meeting held on 13 February 2020, pursuant to the requirements of Article 253 of the Revised Spanish Companies Act and Article 37 of the Spanish Code of Commerce, the Directors of Lar España Real Estate SOCIMI, S.A. (hereinafter the "Company" or "Lar España") drew up the financial statements and management report for the period ended 31 December 2019.
+The financial statements are incorporated based on the adjoined documents that precede this writ and are labelled on the adjoined folios of ordinary paper.
 All of said folios have been endorsed by the Vice-Secretary of the Board of Directors and this last sheet has been signed by all the members of the Board of Directors.

-According to the provisions of Royal Decree 1362/2007, of 19 October, (Article 8.1 b) the undersigning Directors of Lar España and Subsidiaries (the "Group"), hereby declare that:
+According to the provisions of Royal Decree 1362/2007, of 19 October, (Article 8.1 b) the undersigning directors of Lar España, hereby declare that:

-To the best of their knowledge, the consolidated financial statements of Lar España and its subsidiaries for the annual period ended 31 December 2019, prepared in accordance with applicable accounting principles, present fairly the equity, financial position and results of the Group and that the consolidated management report accompanying the consolidated financial statements includes an accurate analysis of the development and business results and position of the Company and the companies included in its consolidation perimeter as a whole, along with a description of the main risks and uncertainties that they face.
+To the best of their knowledge, the financial statement for the year ended 31 December 2019, prepared in accordance with applicable accounting principles, present fairly the equity, financial position and results of the Company and that the management report accompanying the financial statements includes a reliable analysis of the development and business results and position of the Company together with a description of the principal risks and uncertainties that it faces.

+Signatories:

-Signatories: Mr José Luis del Valle Doblado (Chairman) Mr. José Luis del Valle Doblado (on behalf of Mr. Alec Emmott) Mr Roger Maxwell Cooke Ms Leticia Iglesias Herraiz Mr Miguel Pereda Espeso Mr. José Luis del Valle Doblado (on behalf of Mr. Laurent Luccioni) Ms Isabel Aguilera Navarro
+Mr José Luis del Valle Doblado (Chairman) Mr. José Luis del Valle Doblado (on behalf of Mr. Alec Emmott) Mr Roger Maxwell Cooke Ms Leticia Iglesias Herraiz Mr Miguel Pereda Espeso Mr José Luis del Valle Doblado (on behalf of Mr Laurent Luccioni) Ms Isabel Aguilera Navarro